United Airlines

 You are most likely to find the newly retrofitted Polaris pod seats in the following routes:

-• Transpacific flights
+• Transpacific and Oceania flights

 • Transatlantic flights

-• Some flights to South America
+• Some flights to Africa and South America

 • Some Premium Transcontinental (LAX/SFO – EWR/JFK) flights